JazminRM/aDNA_SummerCourse_UCPH/Exercises/Mapping.md

 </details>

-#### Data quality check with fastqc
+### Data quality check with fastqc

-One common step before pre-procesing sequencing data is to check its quality using $fastqc$<sup>1</sup>, which estimates some basic quality statistics.
+A common step before trimming and mapping sequencing data is to check its quality using `fastqc`<sup>1</sup>, which estimates some basic quality statistics.

 We will run $fastqc$ for each of our FASTQ files
 ```{bash, eval = FALSE}